SargSoft/survival/README.md

 This section is an outline of our preferred coding style, in order to improve readability/understandability, make sure that there is a clear structure to each script, and ensure a universal standard throughout all of the scripts.

 ### 3.1 Naming
-- Use Camel Case for variables, and parameters
+- Use Camel Case for variables and parameters
 - Use Pascal Case for functions, properties, events, and classes
 - Use Pascal Case for files, and directories
 - Do not use prefixes (e.g. m_ for private variables)